 You need to use brown rice flour, not white rice flour, which creates a soft cookie (like my Sugar Cookies) rather than a crunchy one.

-Where can I buy brown rice flour?
+Where can you buy brown rice flour?

 If you can’t find brown rice flour in your local supermarket, you’ll be able to find it in local health stores or online.